percona/pmm-doc/docs/details/develop-checks.md

 ## Checks script

-The check script assumes that there is a function with a fixed name _check_ that accepts a _list_ of _docs_ containing returned rows for SQL databases and documents for MongoDB.
+The check script assumes that there is a function with a fixed name, that accepts a _list_ of _docs_ containing returned rows for SQL databases and documents for MongoDB.
 It returns zero, one, or several check results that are then converted to alerts.

 PMM 2.12.0 and earlier function name is **check**, while newer versions use name **check_context**.
 Both have the same meaning.